 Dr. Liza Weinstein at Northeastern University is the recipient of a National Endowment for the Humanities grant for a project entitled “Engaging Geography in the Humanities.”
 The funds will support a three-week institute for 25 college and university faculty on geography and the humanities.
 Weinstein is currently the Chair of the Sociology and Anthropology at Northeastern.

-- NEHC Requests for Proposals
+- NEHC Request for Proposals – Deadline Extended to May 15

 - Colby College Launches Race and Identity Matters (RIM) Initiative